 Handwriting mistakes to avoid

-- Letting them write or trace the wrong way.
-Thankfully I read early on that it can be a lot more work to correct a bad habit than to make sure they learn the strokes correctly the first time.
-This means you can’t hand a kid a worksheet and walk away.
+It can be a lot more work to correct a bad habit than to make sure they learn the strokes correctly the first time.
+I’m living this.
+You can’t hand them a worksheet and walk away.
+You’ll have to stay at watch till a habit is formed.

 You may also love: Teach your child to read at home in 100 easy lessons